 If you’re wondering how to get rid of teeth stains instantly, getting veneers would be a solid option.
 Technically, it won’t get rid of teeth as it applies tooth-colored shells to your teeth.
 So instead of really removing the stains, it covers them up.

-This allows you to achieve whiter and even better-aligned teeth right away, however.
+This allows you to achieve whiter and even better-aligned teeth right away.
 It will reshape your teeth for proper application so it’s considered a minimally invasive procedure.

 Most of the methods above are generally safe but will still require careful and precise execution.
 So no matter which method you choose to deal with your teeth stains, make sure to be very mindful in carrying them out.

-W also recommend reading "Does Turmeric whiten teeth?"
+We also recommend reading “Does Turmeric Whiten Teeth?“